araobp/bicycle/README.md

 - Very low power consumption
 - Cheap
 - Show current speed, acceleration, temperature and humidity on a character LCD
-- Save time-series data (speed, temperature, humidity, acceleration and location) onto Android smart phone.
+- Save time-series data (speed, temperature, humidity, acceleration and location) onto EEPROM.
+- Transfer the data to the cloud via WiFi, when I have just arrived at my home.

 ## Thing: my bicycle